-Our mission at Williamson Medical Center is simple: We want to help residents of Williamson County and surrounding communities live healthier lifestyle.
+Our mission at Williamson Medical Center is simple: We want to help residents of Williamson County and surrounding communities live healthier lifestyles.
 And it begins with education.

-Whether you’re wanting to manage your diabetes or simply learn how to eat healthier, our registered dietitians and certified diabetes educators will work with you one on one to provide you with the tools you need to make the best choices to meet your individual needs.
+Whether you’re wanting to manage your diabetes or simply learn how to eat healthier, our registered dietitians and certified diabetes care and education specialists will work with you one on one to provide you with the tools you need to make the best choices to meet your individual needs.

-We offer three nutrition education programs that have all been certified by the American Diabetes Association as well as a popular diabetes prevention program that is part of a grant provided by the Centers for Disease Control and Prevention.
+We offer three nutrition education programs certified by the American Diabetes Association as well as a popular diabetes prevention program certified by the Centers for Disease Control and Prevention.

 Nutrition programs at Williamson Medical Center

 Click HERE for a printable brochure about our nutrition programs.

 Individual Nutrition Consultations

 Williamson Medical Center offers one-on-one sessions with a registered dietitian to help patients manage their personal nutritional needs stemming from a variety of health conditions.
 WMC’s dietitians will tailor an individualized healthy lifestyle plan for each patient based on his or her nutritional needs, including diet and exercise.

 In a group setting, certified diabetes care and education specialists teach participants the importance of knowing what to eat, planning meals, exercising, setting goals and monitoring their blood glucose levels.
 The program is certified by the American Diabetes Association.
 Attendees have the choice of attending either Tuesdays from 9-11 AM or Thursdays from 3:30-5:30 PM each week.
 This is a four week program that can be joined during any point of the class rotation.